Glossary

 Chain Abstraction | The ability to interact with multiple blockchain networks without dealing with chain-specific details, simplifying development and user experience. |

-Client | The application or service integrating with Okto's platform (previously referred to as Vendor). |
+Client | The application or service integrating Okto SDK to provide seamless on-chain interactions to their users (previously referred to as Vendor). |

 Connected Wallets | Refers to both external wallets that users connect to your application and embedded wallets created within your app.
 Okto provides a unified way to access and manage these wallets. |